farzher/Sublime-Text-Themes/README.md

 #Installation
-Just use package control and install "Theme - Farzher"
+Just use package control and install `Theme - Farzher`!

 #Themes